jeremyseow/AWS/Learning Path/AWS/Database Fundamentals/Non-Relational DBs/AWS DynamoDB/DynamoDB Streams.md

 - Stream records are organized into shards, which acts as a container for multiple stream records, and contains information required for accessing and iterating through these records

-- Stream records have a lifetime of 24 hours, after which they will be removed from the stream
+- **Stream records have a lifetime of 24 hours**, after which they will be removed from the stream

 ![[DynamoDB Stream.png]]